d2l-ai/d2l-en/chapter_preliminaries/probability.md

 are often referenced as $\mu$ and $\sigma^2$.
 This is particularly common whenever we use it to parametrize a Gaussian distribution.
-For more information about the latter, see e.g., :ref:`sec_distributions`.

 In the same way as we introduced expectations and variance for *scalar* random variables,